-You need to provide passphrase and a key ID to enable iLKM.
-Both passphrase and Key ID lengths should be maximum 255 characters.
+You need to provide Passphrase and a Key ID to enable iLKM.
+Both Passphrase and Key ID lengths should be maximum 255 characters.

-- iLKM is available through iDRAC GUI, RACADM, and Redfish interfaces. - You need SEKM licence to use iLKM feature. - iLKM is not supported for PERC/HBA/BOSS controllers. - You can enable/disable security on supported NVMe SED when iDRAC is in iLKM security mode. - You can not enable, disable, or rekey iLKM in system lockdown mode. - iLKM provides rekey option, where you need to provide the passphrase and key ID for authentication.
+- iLKM can be viewed and configured through iDRAC GUI, RACADM, and Redfish interfaces. - It is possible to enable/disable security on supported NVMe SED when iDRAC is in iLKM security mode. - It is not possible to enable, disable, or rekey iLKM in System Lockdown mode. - iLKM currently only supports direct attached NVMe SED that support TCG Opal 2.0 protocol and above.
+For servers with PERC controllers, you need to enable LKM on PERC using the existing PERC LKM feature. - iLKM provides a rekey option, where you need to provide the passphrase and key ID for authentication.